Optimal Uniform OPE and Model-based Offline Reinforcement Learning in Time-Homogeneous, Reward-Free and Task-Agnostic Settings: New settings: offline Task-agnostic and offline Reward-free learning

 By a direct translation of both theorems, we have sample complexity of order $\widetilde{O}(H^2\log(K)/d_m\epsilon^2)$ and $\widetilde{O}(H^2S/d_m\epsilon^2)$.
-All the parameters have the optimal rates, see the lower bounds in \citet{zhang2020task} and \citet{jin2020reward}.\footnote{To be rigorous, we add a discussion in Appendix~\ref{sec:app_application} to explain more clearly why our rates are optimal for these problems.
-We do not formalize these lower bounds in the offline cases as theorems since they are not novel contributions.} The higher order dependence in Theorem~\ref{thm:offline_rf} is also tight comparing to Theorem~\ref{thm:offline_ta}.
+All the parameters have the optimal rates, see the lower bounds in \citet{zhang2020task} and \citet{jin2020reward}.\footnote{We add a discussion in Appendix~\ref{sec:app_application} to explain more clearly why our rates are optimal for these problems. } The higher order dependence in Theorem~\ref{thm:offline_rf} is also tight comparing to Theorem~\ref{thm:offline_ta}.
 Such statistically optimal results reveal the model-based methods generalize well to those seemingly challenging problems in the offline regime.
 Changing to these harder problems would not affect the optimal statistical efficiency of the model-based approach.